 - copies of your passport, driving licence and similar documents;

-- education history, training and professional experience;
+- education history (including copies of relevant degrees, diplomas or certificates if required), training and professional experience;

 - current and past employment details;

 - criminal record information (where required or permitted by local laws);